1.CAMPUS Asia Program

 A.Yes.
 In the CAMPUS Asia Program, all participating students are strongly encouraged to study the two languages during their periods of study abroad.
 Requirements vary.
 For Double Degree students registered with GraSPP and studying at PKU, taking the Chinese language course offered there is part of the requirements and those students will get a grade and credit.
 However, it is not compulsory for a Foreign Exchange student to take Chinese at PKU.
 Foreign Exchange students are permitted to take the Chinese language course as auditors without credit, and this we strongly encourage.
 While at SNU, tuition for participating students attending SNU language classes offered outside the GSIS curriculum will be fully covered.
 In all cases, language classes are either mutually tuition waived or fully covered by government subsidies.

 A.All Double Degree students at either SNU or PKU must write a thesis at the school chosen.
+NUS does not require a thesis.

 Q1.I'm considering a Double Degree (DD) with Peking University (PKU).